jmeowmeow/PixieReport/express-progress/tasks.md

 - [X] THEREBY: Restoring alt-text generation.

 ### Jimp Layer and Pixie Preload breakdown
-- [ ] Introduce JimpLayer class following the pattern for Layer, mainLayerDefs in pixie-composer.js .
+- [ ] Create resources.js to preload image/desc layers and fonts, like pixie-composer.js .
-- [ ] Replace image loads with layer loads including text.
-- [ ] Replace dynamic image load with preload stage, move layer metadata and text out of composer.
+- [ ] Refer to resources in composer, removing layer metadata, text, and image loads.
 - [ ] THEREBY: preloading local resources to simplify composition stage

 ## Next Step Directions
 - [ ] Restore pixel doll sets (random; chosen by URL) see above Pixie Preload with text
+- [ ] Explore ICAO METAR stations (random, like Twitter PixieReport).
+- [ ] METAR stations as a queryable database; how to query? what lists?
+- [ ] Pick METAR stations from a map, like FedWiki map marker plugin.

 ---